SuhasDhawale/Ai-Resume-Builder/README.md

 # AI Resume Builder

 AI Resume Builder is a web-based application that helps users effortlessly create professional resumes.
-The app provides features such as adding professional experience, education, skills, and customizing the layout using various themes.
-It also includes capabilities like editing, deleting, and downloading resumes.
+The app provides features such as adding professional experience, education, skills and customizing the layout using various themes.
+It also includes capabilities like editing, deleting and downloading resumes.

 ---

+## Screenshots

 ## Features

-- **Dynamic Resume Creation**: Add, update, and delete professional experience, skills, and educational qualifications.
+- **Dynamic Resume Creation**: Add, update and delete professional experience, skills and educational qualifications.
 - **Theming**: Customize your resume with gradient themes and dynamic colors.
 - **Preview & Download**: Preview and download resumes in various formats.
 - **API Integration**: Uses Strapi for backend management.